-When she appears as Semiramide, the title monarch of Rossini’s grand Babylonian epic, Angela Meade will be the first artist to tackle the role at the Met in more than a quarter century.
-The soprano, who also starred as Bellini’s Norma last December, spoke with the Met’s Christopher Browner about returning this under-performed masterpiece to the Met stage.
+When she appeared as Semiramide, the title monarch of Rossini’s grand Babylonian epic, Angela Meade was the first artist to tackle the role at the Met in more than a quarter century.
+In 2018 the soprano spoke with the Met’s Christopher Browner about returning this under-performed masterpiece to the Met stage.

 What excites you about bringing Semiramide back to the Met?